 Common design and detailing errors in construction arises due to either inadequate structural design or due to lack of attention to relatively minor design details.
-These types of design errors are discussed below:

 (1) Inadequate structural design